mahsa-mousavi/eDNAFlow/README.md

 `--minLen '50'`: the minimum length allowed for sequences; Default is 50; must be an integer

+`--primer_mismatch '2'`: number of mismatches allowed for matching primers; Default is 2; Note that NO mismatches are allowed for matching tags at anytime.

 ##### Threshold for forming ZOTUs
 `--minsize '8'`: the minimum abundance; input sequences with lower abundances are removed; Default is 8; to check how adjusting this option affects the results check out [Usearch documentation](https://drive5.com/usearch/manual/cmd_unoise3.html)